staciekoslovsky-noaa/ShinyApp_AtSeaDistribution/InternshipNotes_ChristineKwon.md

 <span style="color:blue">07/01/24:</span>

-- making UI of shiny app (getting the actual shiny app up and running) - it's a little silly for now
+- making UI of shiny app (getting the actual shiny app up and running) with
 - Dropdowns (UI & server), map stuff in main panel (not accurate yet)
 - Currently trying to integrate the sample data into the map and work with the select species dropdown
   - bit of trouble with wrapping, fitting data - also need legend to add for colors